Algebraic Connectivity Reveals Modulated High-Order Functional Networks in Alzheimer's Disease: Materials and Methods

-Additionally, the incidence matrix $\mathbf{H}$ can also be non-binary, thus expressed as a weighted incidence matrix composed of real values (not only zeros and ones) in order to give a specific importance to each node in the different hyperedges.
+Additionally, the incidence matrix $\mathbf{H}$ can also be non-binary, expressed as a weighted incidence matrix composed of real values (not only zeros and ones) in order to assign a specific importance to each node in the different hyperedges.
 For each node, its degree represents the importance of the node in the $\mathcal{HG}$ across the hyperedges.
 Similarly, the hyperedge degree represents the number of nodes belonging to the hyperedge.
-This information in the hypergraph can be expressed in terms of diagonal matrices, the node and hyperedge degree diagonal matrices ($\mathbf{D}_v \in \mathbb{R}^{N \times N}$ and $\mathbf{D}_e \in \mathbb{R}^{M \times M}$, respectively) defined as follows:
+This information in the hypergraph can be expressed in terms of diagonal matrices and, building on this, the node and hyperedge degree diagonal matrices ($\mathbf{D}_v \in \mathbb{R}^{N \times N}$ and $\mathbf{D}_e \in \mathbb{R}^{M \times M}$, respectively) can be defined as follows:

 where $d(v_n)$ and $\delta(e_m)$ represent the diagonal values for each node and hyperedge of $\mathbf{D}_v$ and $\mathbf{D}_e$, respectively.
 Finally, a hypergraph similarity matrix $\mathbf{S} \in \mathbb{R}^{N \times N}$ is defined as